 - Sift all the flours, salt, and baking soda into the bowl.
 Knead on low speed in a stand mixer or by hand for about 3 minutes, trickling in 1 cup of water until you have a dough that's smooth and supple.
 You might not need all of the water.

 - Add the oil and continue to knead until the oil has been absorbed by the dough, about 1 more minute.

-- Now place in an oiled bowl, turning over once to coat all over with oil, cover with a kitchen towel, and set aside for 2 hours until the dough has risen.
+- Place the dough in an oiled bowl, turning over once to coat all over with oil, cover with a kitchen towel, and set aside in a warm spot for 1 ½ hours until the dough has more than doubled.

-- Shape them into smooth balls.
-Place the buns on a lightly greased and floured baking sheet, at least a couple of inches apart.
-Flatten the tops slightly with your fingers, and let the buns rise for an hour.
+- Place the buns on a baking sheet that's either been lightly greased or is lined with parchment.
+Space the buns at least a couple of inches apart.
+Flatten the tops slightly with your fingers, if you like.
+Cover the buns loosely with a kitchen towel and set them in a warm spot to rise for an hour.

 - Before the buns go into the oven, you can sprinkle seeds on the tops of the buns if you like.
 To do this, mix 1 teaspoon vegetable oil, 1 tablespoon nondairy milk and ¼ teaspoon maple syrup in a bowl.
 Brush the tops with this mixture, then sprinkle sesame seeds or poppy seeds on the tops.

 - Place the buns in the oven and bake 25 minutes.
 Remove the buns to a rack and allow them to cool thoroughly before serving.